 Write For Manushi

-We take great pleasure in inviting you to submit contributions for possible publication on the interactive Manushi website at www.manushi.in.
+We invite you to submit contributions for possible publication on the new Manushi website at www.manushi.in.
 We judge the worth of each submission on merit and pay equal, if not special attention to hitherto unknown or less known authors.
 However, each submission is subject to review by our editorial board.

 We welcome writing that: